Pvt. Charles G. Riedmiller

 In February 1945, Charles was already a POW in Japan when his mother received a POW postcard stating he was in good health and a POW at Cabanatuan.

 Charles was returned to the Philippines for medical treatment.
-On September 20th, he arrived in San Francisco and sent to Letterman General Hospital.
+Charles was flown to Hawaii by the Air Transport Command to Hawaii.
+On September 20th, he landed at Hamilton Airfield north of San Francisco and was sent to Letterman General Hospital.
 He was also promoted to the rank of sergeant.
+He was then sent to Letterman General Hospital in San Francisco before being sent to Fletcher General Hospital in Cambridge, Ohio.

-On September 24th, he gave testimony in an affidavit against Capt.
+On September 24, he gave testimony in an affidavit against Capt.
 Kazuki.
-He was then sent to Fletcher General Hospital in Cambridge, Ohio.

-Charles returned home to Ohio and visited his family in October 1945.
+Charles returned home to Ohi o and visited his family in October 1945.
+He recalled , "When I came back, people asked where I was when the atomic bomb fell.
+I didn't even know what an atomic bomb was."
 He was discharged from the army on May 13, 1946, and married Mildred Fladt on February 14, 1947.

 The couple resided in Marysville, Ohio, where Charles worked as an electrician owning his own contracting business from which he retired in 1970.
 They remained married until Mildred's death on May 18, 2000.
 A little over a year later on May 2, 2001, he married Brenda Stanforth.

 Looking back on his time as a POW he said , "I was in pretty good physical condition before I became a prisoner, and I didn't associate with the enemy following my capture and didn't antagonize them either.
 The ones who antagonized the enemy were often abused and many later died."